houzhenggang/Smarthome-Addons-Wemos-Homie/README.md

 available objects:

 1. __connectedobject SensorNode__,
-a temperature/humidity sensor, mqtt enabled, OTA and captive portal to configure.

-2. __connectedobject SensorNodeBattery__,
-a temperature/humidity sensor, mqtt enabled, OTA, deepsleep (need to solder), wemos battery shield with voltage control mod (need to solder) and captive portal to configure.
+a temperature/humidity sensor, mqtt enabled, OTA, (option: wemos battery shield with voltage control mod (need to solder) and deepsleep) and captive portal to configure.

-3. __connectedobject SensorNodeDisplay__,
+2. __connectedobject DisplaySensorNode__,
-a temperature/humidity sensor, mqtt enabled, 0.96" OLED Display, OTA and captive portal to configure.
+a temperature/humidity sensor, mqtt enabled, 0.96" OLED Display (I2C or SPI), OTA and captive portal to configure.

 ----